-- River closure: A short section of the Peace River is permanently closed at the dam site as construction is now underway on the earthfill dam. - In-river debris management systems: Debris management structures have been installed on the Peace River and the Moberly River. - The Peace River boom is currently removed due to winter ice and will be reinstalled in the early spring.
-Boaters are advised to stay clear of the area until the boom is reinstalled.
-A portage program is available from May 15 to September 15 every year to move non-motorized boats around the area. - Fish habitat enhancement project: Surveying work may take place at the downstream fish habitat enhancements. - Archaeology: On-call archaeological studies, as required, anywhere on the project. - Reservoir clearing - Surveys and site investigations may occur within the foot print of the reservoir area. - Road maintenance and deactivation activities may occur between the dam site and Farrell Creek.
+- River closure: A short section of the Peace River is permanently closed at the dam site as construction is now underway on the earthfill dam. - River section reopened: An eight-kilometre section of the Halfway River has reopened to boat traffic.
+Boaters are urged to observe and obey all signage and to use extreme caution while on the Halfway River, especially when water levels are low.
+Read more. - In-river debris management systems: Debris management structures have been installed on the Peace River and the Moberly River. - The Peace River boom has been reinstalled.
+A portage program is available from May 15 to September 15 every year to move non-motorized boats around the area. - Fish habitat enhancement project: Surveying work may take place at the downstream fish habitat enhancements. - Archaeology: On-call archaeological studies, as required, anywhere on the project. - Reservoir clearing - Surveys and site investigations may occur within the footprint of the reservoir area. - Clearing activities including road building may occur between the dam site and Farrell Creek on the north and south banks of the Peace River.